Why Huggies Vs Pampers

 Leakage: We see more leaks in the pampers cruisers when a child has to move up a size than we do on average with the Huggies little movers.

-Comfort For baby: For this age range, with the extra space in the Huggies it makes it easier for toddler or mobile infant to walk and run around.
+Comfort For baby: For this age range, the extra space in the Huggies makes it easier for toddlers or mobile infants to walk and run around.

 What diaper is better Huggies or Pampers?

 Now that you’ve gone through our list, we know we love Huggies more for a few reasons being that they are more cost-effective which comes in handy especially if you’re having a baby on a budget.